 The law of large numbers demonstrates and proves the fundamental relationship between the concepts of probability and frequency.
 In a way, it provides the bridge between probability theory and the real world.

-Let’s define the frequency of any of the possible outcomes of a random process as the number of times the outcome has happened divided by the total number of trials.
-In other words, as the percentage of trials in which the outcome has occurred.
+First, let’s define the relative frequency of any of the possible outcomes of a random process.
+It is the number of times the outcome has happened divided by the total number of trials.
+In other words, it’s the percentage of trials in which the outcome has occurred.

 Let’s say you flip a regular coin a certain number of times.
-After each flip you record if it was heads or tails and at the end you calculate the total count of the 2 outcomes.
+After each flip you record if it was heads or tails.
+At the end you calculate the total count of the 2 outcomes.
 Here’s a question for you.
 About what % of the the flips do you think will be heads?

 Your gut feeling is to say “about 50%”, yes?
 That’s because you know regular coins have about 0.5 probability of landing heads.
 Your reasoning is correct, but still, let’s try to apply some skepticism.